kriszyp/multi-node/README.md

+Multi-node is a deprecated package that provided functionality similar to Node's modern cluster functionality.
+Consequently this package is no longer needed and exists only for historical preservation.

 Multi-node provides launching of multiple NodeJS processes for TCP/HTTP serving.
 With multi-node it is very simple to add utilize multiple processes to concurrently serve HTTP requests, simply pass an http.Server object to the listen function: